 Focus on some key metrics, rather than in the light of data points

 One nice thing about inbound marketing is that you can measure everything with very detailed metrics.
-Views, clicks, conversions, opens, ends, the list goes on.
+Views, clicks, conversions, open, ends, the list goes on.
 However, as you identify KPIs for your business, know that less is always more.
 Instead of choosing dozens of metrics to measure and report on yourself, focus on just a few key metrics.

-ends frankly, if you try to track a lot of KPIs, you probably won’t have to track anything.
+Ends frankly, if you try to track a lot of KPIs, you probably won’t have to track anything.

 Each company, industry, and business model is very different, so it is difficult to pinpoint the exact number of KPIs you want.
-However, based on our experience, in most cases you should show somewhere between four and ten KPIs.
+However, based on our experience, in most cases, you should show somewhere between four and ten KPIs.